mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 You can then compare the engagement outcomes for each group and apply the most successful strategy to the entire audience.

-Tests can be run for as long as required and deleted at any time.
-Creating a test does not affect [Audience sharing](#audience-sharing).
-If you create a test using a P2P shared audience, your variations will be visible only to you.

 ### Create a Test

 1. From the Audience details page, select the **A/B Test** tab.
 If no test is set up for this audience, you will see only one 'Control' variation containing 100% of the users in the audience.
 Begin setting up the test by clicking **Add A/B Test Variation**.